Motorcycle speedway: Racing

 Races (known as heats) consist of four riders racing over four laps from a standing start.
-Riders wear different coloured helmets, traditionally in team events red and blue denote home team riders, and white and yellow/black quartered colours (latterly plain yellow) denote visiting riders.
+Riders wear different coloured helmets, traditionally in team events red and blue denote home team riders, and white (in British speedway, green has previously been used as an alternative to white, apparently for early interactive TV) and yellow/black quartered colours (latterly plain yellow) denote visiting riders.
 The starting area is divided into a grid of four equal parts and the riders from each team must take their place in alternate grids or "gates".
 The colours also denote starting positions in individual events; Red is the inside gate (gate 1), blue starts from gate 2, white starts from gate 3 and yellow/black starts on the outside (gate 4).
+When an event dictates that there is a fifth rider at the start line, gate 3 is moved to the centre with a green helmet colour, and white and yellow (or yellow/black) take gates 4 and 5 respectively.
 Riders must be able to get their bikes to the start line under their own power, without any external assistance and not by pushing the machine, then line up in parallel.

 A rider who is not at the start line within a reasonable period of time is also liable to be disqualified, although league matches in the UK allow teams to elect to start the disqualified rider fifteen metres back from the tapes or replace the disqualified rider with a team reserve.
 This period of time is standardised to two minutes from a time determined by the match referee and usually indicated by a bell, a rotating orange lamp or a digital clock readout.
 All riders must be at the tapes under their own power before the two minutes have elapsed.
 Additional time between races will be allowed by, and at the discretion of, the referee if a rider has two consecutive rides, to allow the rider time to prepare.